At some point, you'll hear it.

 3. The Hurt Locker

-This isn't a direct reference to the movie about defusing explosives, but there are some hurt feelings that can unintentionally detonate when dance students, or just regular people, make comments about others.
+This isn't a direct reference to the movie about defusing explosives, but there are some hurt feelings that may be stored deeper than your dance hobby.

 4 Solutions for the Dancer